MarsLux/teranga-workgroup/README.md

-Prelaunch version of the teranga.lu website in english
+Prelaunch version of the teranga.lu website in different languages.